TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/Conceptual/ArchitecturalDecisionRecords/Approved/0003-endpoint-centric-api-with-interface-based-validation.md

 ## Context and Problem Statement

-When designing a new API, a critical decision is the selection of a design pattern that will govern our approach to creating API Contracts, which include Commands, Queries, data transfer objects (DTOs) and validation.
-The choice between an endpoint-centric and entity-centric design impacts coupling, flexibility, maintenance, and the ease of integration with front-end systems.
-Which pattern should we adopt to optimize these aspects?
+When designing a new API, a critical decision involves selecting a design pattern that will shape our approach to creating API Contracts (Commands, Queries, DTOs, and validation).
+The choice between endpoint-centric and entity-centric designs significantly affects aspects such as coupling, flexibility, maintenance, and the ease of integration with front-end systems.
+We aim to select a pattern that optimizes these aspects while aligning with our strategic goals.

 ## Decision Drivers

 * Requirement to maintain high flexibility and specificity for each endpoint.
-* Minimize coupling between endpoints to make api more resilient.
+* Minimize coupling between endpoints to enhance API resilience and scalability.
-* Avoid over-fetching or under-fetching of data.
+* Prevent over-fetching or under-fetching of data to optimize performance and resource usage.
-* Need for efficient data validation and binding mechanisms.
+* Need for efficient and scalable data validation and binding mechanisms.
-* Desire to ensure ease of maintenance and understandability of the API.
+* Desire to ensure ease of maintenance and comprehensibility of the API.

 ## Considered Options